andraugust/andraugust.github.io/platformio-notes.md

 # PlatformIO Notes

 <center><img src="platformio-notes/logos.png"></center>

-PlatformIO is a nice IDE for Arduino that allows you to specify environments and upload sketches via the command line, but more importantly it has code completion and real-time code inspections, which the default Arduino IDE doesn't have -- HOW DOES ANYONE CODE WITHOUT CODE COMPLETION OR INSPECTIONS?!?!?!
+PlatformIO is a nice IDE for Arduino that allows you to specify environments and upload sketches via the command line, but more importantly it has code completion and real-time code inspections, which the default Arduino IDE doesn't have -- HOW DOES ANYONE CODE WITHOUT CODE COMPLETION OR INSPECTIONS???

 Note: PlatformIO is an extension to existing editors, and there are a few different editors it can run on top of.
 The recommended editor is VS Code, and that's the one I've found to be the best.